 - Preventive homeopathic psoriasis medicine, appropriate diet and necessary lifestyle changes reduce the chances of its occurrence.

-Dr Batra’s offers personalized and customized psoriasis treatment in homeopathy.
+Dr Batra’s offers personalized and customized psoriasis treatment in homeopathy at our clinics in Dubai.
 For more details, contact us at any time.